• Skip to primary navigation

 olive oil, red wine vinegar, dijon mustard, and dried Italian herbs in a bowl

-• Dijon mustard: I like the little bit of heat from dijon mustard, however, any type of mustard will work.
+• Dijon mustard: I like the little bit of heat from Dijon mustard, however, any type of mustard will work.

 See the recipe card at the bottom of the post for quantities.